HTML - Forms

 • method : Defines which HTTP method to send data with.

-Now let’s add the form controls to get user input.
+Let’s add the form controls to get user input.

 <form>